Information for Outpatients

 The nearest entrance to your appointment location will be marked on your appointment letter.

 There is a pharmacy on site at Dorset County Hospital where you can collect medicines that may be prescribed to you at your appointment.
-The pharmacy can be found on the ground floor of South Wing, using entrance 2.
+The pharmacy can be found on the South Wing Level 0, using Entrance 2.
+For more information please click here.

 We have a responsibility to protect our staff from violence, threatening behaviour and verbal abuse.
 Staff have the same rights as patients to be treated with respect and dignity at all times and are asked to record incidences of violence and aggression.